easy-electrophysiology/load-heka-python/README.md

 Notes on exporting from HEKA:

 1) Go to 'Tweak' > 'Export' and make sure 'text' output is selected and 'stimulus' box is checked.
-2) make sure Display filter is off
+2) Make sure Display filter is off.
-3) Ensure data is displayed with subtract Zero on
+3) Ensure data is displayed with 'Subtract Zero Offset' on.
-4) export 1 series at a time
+4) Export 1 series at a time.
-5) In general select 'Data' > 'Export Full Sweep' to ignore the way the trace is dispayed on the graph (i.e. if it is zoomed in)
+5) In general select 'Data' > 'Export Full Sweep' to ignore the way the trace is dispayed on the graph (i.e. if it is zoomed in).
-6) for very long stimuli, the entire record is not exported by default.
+6) For very long stimuli, the entire record is not exported by default.
 To export the full record, go to: oscl button > Manual X-range > set the X range to the full record time use 'Export' (NOT 'Export Full Sweep' which for some reason does not work in this case)